Conditional dominance in games with unawareness: Dynamic Games with Unawareness

-As it is the case also in standard games, for every given node, a given strategy profile of the players induces a terminal nodes in each tree, and hence a payoff for each player in the tree.
+Like in standard games, a profile of strategies of the players induces exactly one terminal node in each tree, and hence defines a payoff for each player in each tree.

 For an information set $h_{i},$ let $s_{i} / \tilde{s}_{i}^{h_{i}}$ denote the strategy that is obtained by replacing actions prescribed by $s_{i}$ at the information set $h_{i}$ and its successors by actions prescribed by $\tilde{s}_{i}$.
 The strategy $s_{i}/\tilde{s}_{i}^{h_{i}}$ is called an $h_{i}$-replacement of $s_{i}$.